AlexSTA1993/numerical_geolab/Numerical_Geolab/_build/html/_sources/docs/source/Viscoplasticity_Application_2.rst.txt

         GaussDomainQuery.mark(GaussDomain,1) # marks the Gauss region be applying the number 1 at the selected nodes. return GaussDomain

-| We note here that this mark has nothing to do with marking of the materials or the boundaries, because it will be applied internally, to different VectorFunctionSpace() objects of the FEniCs software.
+| We note here that this mark has nothing to do with marking of the materials or the boundaries, because it will be applied internally, to different VectorFunctionSpace() objects of the FEniCS software.
 We note here that the Gauss point definition is done on the cells of the Finite Element mesh and not on the boundary facets.
 This is done because the Gauss points are on the interior of the domain and use of the nodal selection algorithm inside the Numerical Geolab module :py:mod:`ngeoFE.feproblem` (see method :py:meth:`ngeoFE.feproblem.UserFEobject.set_history_output_indices`)